Plonq/recoder/README.md

 # ReCoder

-A simple web-based 100% client-side tool for text encoding and decoding.
+A simple web-based tool for text encoding and decoding.
+100% client-side, 100% Rust, 0% cruft.

 ## Why?